The Best Arrowhead Hunting Books

 The author of Arrowheads And Stone Artifacts reveals invaluable tips on where to look for artifacts, how to identify artifacts, where surface collecting is permissible and starting and caring for your own collection.

-With more than fifty photographs and illustrations of common and rare artifacts, this book is the perfect addition to libraries of amateur archaeologists excited about preserving and interpreting the remains of a prehistoric culture.
+With more than fifty photographs and illustrations of common and rare artifacts, this

 4. Arrowheads: A Beginner’s Guide